frederic-perez/AmE-dictionary/data/idioms.md

 __a bad penny__ A person with no value.
 Typically used in the proverb _“A bad penny always turns up.”_
 __a balancing act__ A situation in which one must accomplish a number of tasks at the same time. _Mary quickly discovered that working full-time while going to school was going to be quite the balancing act._
 __a bird’s eye view__
+__a bit beyond (one’s) ken__ :dart: Advanced beyond one’s ability to understand or make sense of the subject matter or task at hand. _The stuff they’re teaching in this advanced math class is a bit beyond my ken._
 __a bit dicey__ Carrying a certain degree of risk or danger; uncertain of a favorable outcome.
 __a bit obtuse__ Coming across as dull, thick-witted, or stupid; unable to grasp or understand a situation or concept. _I feel like I’m a bit too obtuse to understand what these people are talking about._
 __a bit of a stretch__ A mild exaggeration beyond the truth or what is likely the case.
 __a bit out of it__ Feeling somewhat disoriented, phased, or out of touch with the world; spaced out. _Sorry I’m rambling so much tonight, I’ve been feeling a bit out of it lately._
 __a blessing in disguise__ An unfortunate event or situation that results in an unforeseen positive outcome. _Running late for work turned out to be a blessing in disguise.
 I would have been in the middle of that big multi-car pileup had I left the house on time._
+__a bone to pick__ An issue to discuss—typically one that is a source of annoyance for the speaker. _Hey, I have a bone to pick with you!
+Why didn’t you put gas in my car after you borrowed it?_
 __a catch__ __1__ A spectacular find, as in dating or marriage. __2__ A golden discovery, as in a bargain or business deal.
+__a cry for help__
 __a different ball game__
 __a dime a dozen__ Ubiquitous; so abundant or common as to hold little or no value. _In Los Angeles, waiters trying to become famous actors are a dime a dozen._
 __a drop in the bucket__ :two: A very small amount when compared to something else.